FFGGSSJJ/SmartSSD-Oriented-Work/README.md

 - `./data`: dataset used to test encoding program

+> Refer to `docs` if you want to try programs in this project

-- `./docs/build.md`: introduction on how to build and simulate/run the program.
+- `./docs/build.md`: instructions on how to build and simulate/run the program.

 - `./docs/issues.md`: issues encountered during development